wesleyscholl/discussion-auto-responder/README.md

 ## About

 Discussion Autoresponder allows you to automatically create comments on new GitHub Discussions with a GitHub Action.
-This could be used to post a welcome comment, a message for responding back soon, and other use cases.
+This could be used to post a welcome comment, a message for responding back to new discussion topics, and other use cases.

 ## Usage